Policymakers ramp up support as coronavirus fears shred markets

 “It’s going to spread further,” British Prime Boris Johnson told a news conference.
 “I must level with you, level with the British public - more families, many more families, are going to lose loved ones before their time.”

-French President Emmanuel Macron said in a television address the country was facing its worst public health crisis in a century and announced measures including the closure of all schools, creches and universities from Monday.
+French President Emmanuel Macron said the country was facing its worst public health crisis in a century and announced measures including the closure of schools, creches and universities from Monday.

 In Italy, where the death toll passed 1,000 in Europe’s deadliest outbreak, the government imposed a blanket closure of restaurants, bars and almost all shops except food stores and pharmacies.